nv-gha-runners/docs/docs/onboarding/index.md

 ### Automating this Process

-Since it's not practical to expect repository members to manually copy the source code for every pull request into the source repository, we've created a GitHub application, called [`copy-pr-bot`](../apps/copy-pr-bot/index.md), to help automate this process.
+Since it's not practical to expect repository members to manually copy the source code for every pull request into the source repository, NVIDIA has created a GitHub application, called [`copy-pr-bot`](../apps/copy-pr-bot/index.md), to help automate this process.

 The application will automatically copy pull request code from trusted pull requests into the source repository so that GitHub Action workflows can begin without any intervention.